pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 image_credit: "Patterns from trianglify.io"
 ---

 JavaScript Promises give you excellent control over composing functions.
-Promises help you with higher flexibility to sequence asynchronous activities and handle errors. **A whole new generation of Web APIs are starting to use Promises**.
+Promises help you with increased flexibility to sequence asynchronous activities and handle errors. **A whole new generation of Web APIs are starting to use Promises**.
 [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch), [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) and [Notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notification/requestPermission) are some of the examples where Promises are taking over callbacks.

 They are very easy to use once you understand the underlying constructs that make Promises tick.
 Chances are, you already got your fingers burned by Promises.
 We are on the same boat.
 No?
 Then you must be part of the rare species that read the manual before operating an equipment or a gadget.

 I didn't read the manual.
 I dived head first into using promises [without adequate understanding][problem-with-promises].
-No third degree burns, but couple of frustrated hours on the debugger.
+No third-degree burns, but a couple of frustrated hours on the debugger.
 That's the genesis of this article.

 >This article aims to help you understand Promises in the context of **Asynchronous JavaScript.** The pitfalls of async code and how promises help you with more control.

 Promises are not entirely new.
-They have been around longer that most of us would imagine.
+They have been around longer than most of us would imagine.
 The browser support is [good too](https://caniuse.com/#search=promises) and you can find [polyfills](https://github.com/stefanpenner/es6-promise) if you had to support browsers that do not support Promises yet.

 ## Non-Blocking Promises

 You give the Promise a job.
 It might take its own sweet time, just like any other block of code.
-But you can trust on it to let you know if the task was fulfilled or something went wrong along the way.
+But you can trust it to let you know if the task was fulfilled or something went wrong along the way.

 That's why promises are an elegant alternative to plain callbacks.
 They just notify you when they are ready.
 You can observe and take action as necessary through `then` and `catch`.

 Here is a use case where you can to put Promises to use.

-Let's say you want to request a data from server and update the UI.
+Let's say you want to request a data from the server and update the UI.
 Let's look at a traditional order with synchronous activities.

 * Prepare the shell UI (2 seconds)
 * Request and receive Data (4 seconds)